mike19283/Pokemon-Stadium-2-Randomizer/README.md

 -Pokemon portraits (the icon in the HUD) are bugged.
 This is merely aesthetic.
 This was a result of randomizing the Pokemon.

+#Known bugs

+Currently, there's a problem if you do metronome only. *Intended fix* Take out PP consumption in that mode.

 # Download
 https://download1592.mediafire.com/83uuuxw6osxg/0fng95760rgav8z/Pokemon+Stadium+2+Randomizer+-+0.017.zip